JVC: Brand name

 JVC is generally known within Japan by the Victor brand, preceded by the His Master's Voice logo featuring the dog Nipper.
 Because of a conflict in trademarks between HMV, RCA, and Victor, HMV and RCA are not allowed to use Nipper in Japan.
 At one time, the company used the Nivico name (for "Nippon Victor Company") overseas, before rebranding to JVC, which stands for Japan's Victor Company.
 Therefore, the Victor and JVC-Victor web sites looked quite different.
 Conversely, the entertainment retailer HMV cannot use the His Master's Voice motto or logo in Japan; its logo is a stylized image of a gramophone only.
 After the Radio Corporation of America (RCA), purchased the Victor Talking Machine Company in 1929 and became RCA Victor in Japan, RCA also had acquired the use of Nipper and His Master's Voice logo, but for use in the Western Hemisphere.
-In 2011, JVC decided to phase out the "Victor" brand for electronics in Japan, but retained its use for its premium audio products, recording studios Victor Studio, and record label JVCKenwood Victor Entertainment.
+In 2011, JVC decided to phase out the "Victor" brand for electronics in Japan, but retained its use for its premium audio products, recording studios Victor Studio, and record label Victor Entertainment.